 Light is a very common cause of damage to collections.
-Many materials are particularly sensitive to light: paper, cloth, leather, photographs, and media (inks, colorants, dyes, and other materials used to create objects and art).
-When we think of light damage, we typically think of fading, but fading is only the most recognizable form of damage.
+Many materials are particularly sensitive to light: paper, cloth, leather, photographs, and media (inks, colorants, dyes, and many other materials used to create objects and art).
 Aside from fading, there may be damage to the physical and chemical structure of materials.
-Visible light and ultraviolet radiation (UV) provide energy to fuel the chemical reactions that lead to deterioration of collections, and while the UV spectrum is the most damaging, it is important to understand that visible light can also cause a great deal of damage.
+Light and ultraviolet radiation (UV) provides energy to fuel the chemical reactions that lead to deterioration and while UV is blamed for most of this damage, visible light is also problematic.

-The extent of damage is determined by the intensity of the light, the length of the exposure, and the sensitivity of the materials.
-Exposure to visible light can lead to fading or changing colors in dyes and colorants and cause paper to fade, yellow, or darken.
+Intensity and long exposure times can lead to fading or changing colors in dyes and colorants.
 Ultraviolet radiation will lead to weakening, bleaching, and yellowing of paper and other organic materials.
 All of these changes can diminish readability, affect the aesthetic appreciation of artwork, and impact access to the information contained therein.
-Even if you take a faded photograph off display and store it in the dark, it will not return to its original appearance and will continue to fade when exhibited again.
+Even if you take a faded photograph down and store it in the dark, it will not return to its original appearance and will continue to fade when taken out again

-Because this damage is cumulative and irreversible, it is important to understand how to protect materials over the long term.
+Because this damage is cumulative and irreversible, it is important to understand how to protect materials in the first place.